 - It is convenient.
 In-house scanning allows doctors to offer imaging and procedures in the same visit.

 Mullica Hill Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons Use the Latest Technology to Serve Patients

 Patients in need of oral surgery want to know that they are getting the best care using the most advanced technology and techniques.
 The use of 3D imaging allows doctors to get a clear picture of the problem and implement ways to address the issue.
 At the same time, the innovative imaging provides a clear way for patients to understand their unique issues and make informed decisions about their care.
 The Mullica Hill oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons use the latest 3D imaging technology to assess the specific issues at hand and create a custom treatment plan to address the patient’s needs.
-Call us at 856-582-4222 or contact us online to make an appointment or schedule a free consultation.
+Call us at 856-582-4222 or contact us online to make an appointment or schedule a consultation.
 With offices in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we are dedicated to helping patients throughout South Jersey.